Syre (album): Promotion

 Following the announcement of the release date for Syre, Smith posted twelve visuals, including seven videos, to Instagram, forming the project's artwork when the thumbnails are viewed together.
 The center post is a video captioned, "The Syre Movie Trailer.
 Score By Ricky Eat Acid," and the other six videos are song teasers that conclude with title cards featuring the track names.

+Accompanying film

+Syre was intended to be accompanied by the release of a film either of the same title or titled The Syre Movie, to be scored by Ricky Eat Acid.
+As of 2026, the film has not been released and no updates have been given, however, it is possible that a compilation of the respective music videos comprise the totality of a film, categorizing it as a visual album.

 Singles

 "Fallen" was released as the lead single from the album on December 5, 2016.

 "Batman" and "Watch Me" were released as the album's second and third single respectively on July 14, 2017.

 "Falcon" was released as the album's fourth single on November 16, 2017.
 The song features a guest appearance from American singer Raury.

 "Icon" was released as the album's fifth single on November 17, 2017, along with an accompanied music video.
 The song features background vocals from Will Smith.
 An official remix of the song featuring American singer-rapper Nicky Jam, with an accompanied music video was released on May 25, 2018.